Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Photonic-gate-based ansatze

 \subsection{Photonic quantum circuits as ansatze for many-boson wavefunction}

-In contrast to most of the studies focusing on qubit devices, we tackle the problem using CV circuits.
-The choice of using CV devices to describe many-boson problems is rather intuitive as there exists a straightforward one-to-one correspondence between the modes of a bosonic system and the photonic modes of the CV device.
+In contrast to most of the studies focusing on qubit devices, we tackle the problem of many-bosons systems using CV circuits.
+The choice of CV quantum computers is rather intuitive as there exists a straightforward one-to-one correspondence between the modes of a bosonic system and the photonic modes of such devices.
 In the case of the attractive BH system, each photonic mode $p$ of the quantum circuit can be used to encode the bosonic population of the associated site $p$, as illustrated in Fig.~\ref{fig:site_to_mode}.
-Starting from this advantageous property, we will build VQAs based on CV quantum circuits to encode a many-boson wavefunction trial state as defined in Eq.~(\ref{eq:transfo}).
+Starting from this advantageous property, we will introduce two quantum ansatze based on CV photonic gates to encode many-boson wavefunctions for VQAs.